fastsa85/AutomationHomeExam/README.md

 However Test Result Reports folder can be specified in appsettings.json file

 ## Configuration
-All parameters available for test run configuration see in appsettings.json file \n Below are samples of different test run configuration appsettings.json
+All parameters available for test run configuration see in appsettings.json file<br />
+Below are samples of different test run configuration appsettings.json

 ### 1. Configuration sample to run from local machine: